Fios-Quest/YouTube-Scripts/src/iriss/016-macros.md

 🦀👨🏻 You might still wonder what happens if our macro gets a literal that's not a `str` and the answer is it won't compile.

-🦀👨🏻 The person who passed in the non-`str` _will_ get an error relating to the `.push_str` method on `String` though admittedly errors like this can be a little harder to work with.
+🦀👨🏻 The person who passed in the non-`str` _will_ get an error relating to the `.push_str` method on `String` though admittedly errors on macros like this can be a little harder to work with.

-🦀👨🏻 That said, over the 10 years since Rust came out, contributors to the language have done a lot of work to clarify these errors.
+🦀👨🏻 That said, over the 10 years since Rust came out, contributors to the language have done a lot of work to clarify errors across the board.

 🦀👨🏻 Anyway, there are a number of different fragment-specifiers, some of which overlap with each other, we'll go over more of them in the next section.